 About

 My work is also informed by a long‑standing fascination with natural history and collections.
-As a child, I remember studying museum cases displaying insects have influenced the way her pieces are assembled and pre, and these have influenced the way I present the framed collections, giving a sense of fragility, while carefully arranged in ordered groupings.
+As a child, I remember studying museum cases displaying insects, and these have influenced the way I present the framed collections.

 Through slow, hand‑made processes, I aim to give new life to old documents, inviting close inspection, reflection and human connection.